plamzi/AreaList-GTM/README.md

 Equally capable in complex single-page app contexts, the script can track impressions and clicks across a wide variety of dynamic HTML out there in the wild.
 In other words, it doesn't matter how exactly the element becomes visible in the user's viewport.

 Native GTM triggers offer visibility logic, but are tedious to configure and troubleshoot.
-They also have to be configured for each individual element type, which makes it difficult to maintain for a big (or rapidly changing) set of elements.
+They also have to be configured for each individual element type, which makes them difficult to maintain for a big (or rapidly changing) set of elements.
+Re-using logic across multiple properties is also extremely tedious.

-In addition to reducing the complexities surrounding robust visibility logic, the script features built-in persistence for efficient delayed collection (next onsite page load) and configurable GTM dataLayer pushes that work with a wide variety of implementations.
+In addition to reducing the complexities surrounding the creation and maintenance of robust visibility logic, the script features built-in persistence for efficient delayed collection (next onsite page load) and configurable GTM dataLayer pushes that work with a wide variety of implementations.

 <h2>Requirements:</h2>